-The temporary deployment of Swiss military personnel on the territory of other OSCE participating states in the context of training cooperation (e.g. joint courses or exercises) is governed by bi- or multilateral agreements with the respective states or by the 'Agreement among the States Parties to the North Atlantic Treaty Organisation and the other states participating in the Partnership for Peace regarding the Status of their Forces' dated 19 June 1995, (PfP-SOFA) along with its amended protocol, ratified by the Federal Council on 26 March 2003.
+The temporary deployment of Swiss military personnel on the territory of other OSCE participating states in the context of training cooperation (e.g. joint courses or exercises) is governed by bi- or multilateral agreements with the respective states or by the 'Agreement among the States Parties to the North Atlantic Treaty Organisation and the other states participating in the Partnership for Peace regarding the Status of their Forces' dated 19 June 1995, (PfP-SOFA) along with its amended protocol, ratified by the Federal

+Council on 26 March 2003.

 The Swiss Armed Forces have been engaged in Kosovo in the international Kosovo Force (KFOR) peace operation mission, with a company-size unit (SWISSCOY), since October 1999.
 On 16 June 2020, Parliament approved the extension of the deployment of SWISSCOY until the end of 2023.
-SWISSCOY currently comprises military personnel with an authorised strength of 195 (as per April 2021).
+SWISSCOY currently comprises military personnel with an authorised strength of 195.
 The contingent consists of elements of logistical support and transport, engineer support in the field of explosive ordnance disposal as well as liaison and monitoring capacities.
 The Swiss Armed Forces man five liaison and monitoring teams (Mitrovica, Zubin Potok, Glogovac, Malishevo and Prizren), staff officers in both regional commands and also contribute to the mission airlift capability with two Super Puma helicopters.
-From October 2019 to October 2020, Switzerland hold the posting of the Deputy Commander KFOR.
+From October 2019 until October 2020, Switzerland held the posting of the Deputy Commander KFOR.
+On 23 November 2022, the Federal Council has decided to extend the deployment of the SWISSCOY until the end of 2026.
+The extension of the deployment is subject to approval by Parliament, which is expected to decide on the matter in June 2023.